sopra-fs24-group-33/client/README.md

 ## Roadmap

 ### Interactive Tutorial
-To help new players understanding the game by adding an interactive tutorial to guide users through the game.
+To help new players understand the game, add an interactive tutorial to guide users through the game.

 - **Simulate Playthroguh**
 - **Guide User Step-by-step**